 Doug Boebinger, MSCE, PMP (PMP #3504) has over 25 years of experience as a project manager in multiple industries as well as an internationally sought after keynote speaker and corporate instructor.

 Doug has been engaged to speak at professional development days and other meetings for numerous Project Management Institute (PMI)® chapters.
+He is the author of the book, The Building Blocks of Project Management.

 “We have had the pleasure of having Doug Boebinger present to our PMI® Michiana chapter on two occasions; first a monthly dinner program, and second an 8-hour PDD.
 Both events were well attended, due to the subject matter presented, and for the PDD based on his previous presentation and our Board of Director’s recommendation.
 We plan on having Doug back next year for our PDD.
 Thanks and Great Job Doug!”— Ken Riches, PMI® Michiana Chapter